Legoclones/uscybergames-writeups/hidden-wisdom/README.md

 the box.

-The other picture below shows *this* challenge's time stamps; there is an obvious consistency in the time stamp intervals of these packets.
+The other picture below shows *this* challenge's time stamps; there is an unusual consistency in the time stamp intervals of these packets.

 <p float="left" align="middle">
   <img src="normal_time_stamps.png" />